 The commentary was made on board a steamboat to the Irish Daily Express in Dublin on 14th August 1923.

 The hotel is independently owned and operated by the Neville Family from Co.
 Wexford, who purchased the hotel in 2003 and completed a complete renovation, restoration and refurbishment programme on the hotel which has produced the magnificent luxury hotel that we have today.
 Visitors to the Royal Marine will attest to the magnificent and historic feel that remains in the hotel whilst modern influences have been married seamlessly into the new design.
-With high ceilings, ornate pillars, traditional wide corridors, intricate detail on the cornicing, Victorian staircases and large sash windows welcoming the natural light of the bay, the Royal Marine Hotel is reminds us of a bygone era while still adding everything that you expect to find in a luxury hotel of this quality.
-The Neville Family also own and run the Kilkenny River Court Hotel in the Historic City of Kilkenny and the Tower Hotel Waterford in the Viking City of Waterford.
+With high ceilings, ornate pillars, traditional wide corridors, intricate detail on the cornicing, Victorian staircases and large sash windows welcoming the natural light of the bay, the Royal Marine Hotel reminds us of a bygone era while still adding everything that you expect to find in a luxury hotel of this quality.
+The Neville Family also own and run the Kilkenny River Court Hotel in the Historic City of Kilkenny and the Tower Hotel & Leisure Centre Waterford in the Viking City of Waterford.